kinow/autosubmit/docs/source/installation/index.rst

 Recommendable parameters of /etc/autosubmit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following parameters are the autosubmit metadata, it is not mandatory, but it is recommendable to have them set up as some of them can positively affect the Autosubmit performance.
+The following parameters are the Autosubmit metadata, it is not mandatory, but it is recommendable to have them set up as some of them can positively affect the Autosubmit performance.

 .. code-block:: ini